gargshailesh/travel-chatbot-langchain/README.md

 3. **Set up Google Authentication:**

-   a.
-The UI utilizes Google Auth for security.
+   * The UI utilizes Google Auth for security.
-   b.
-Refer to the provided code or follow this YouTube tutorial to configure Google Auth for Flask: [Link to Youtube tutorial]
+   * Refer to the provided code or follow this YouTube tutorial to configure Google Auth for Flask: [Link to Youtube tutorial]
-   c.
-Download your Google credentials JSON file and rename it to `google_client_secret.json`.
+   * Download your Google credentials JSON file and rename it to `google_client_secret.json`.
-   d.
-Note down your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` (needed for step 5).
+   * Note down your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` (needed for step 5).

 4. **Configure Firestore Database:**

-   a.
-Create a Firebase account at [Link to Firebase Console].
+   * Create a Firebase account at [Link to Firebase Console].
-   b.
-Create a new Firebase project and note down the `Project ID` (required for environment variables in step 5).
+   * Create a new Firebase project and note down the `Project ID` (required for environment variables in step 5).
-   c.
-Within your Firebase project, create a Firestore collection and note down its name (needed for environment variables).
+   * Within your Firebase project, create a Firestore collection and note down its name (needed for environment variables).
-   d.
-Install the Google Cloud CLI following instructions here: [Link to Google Cloud CLI installation]
+   * Install the Google Cloud CLI following instructions here: [Link to Google Cloud CLI installation]
-   e.
-Authenticate the Google Cloud CLI with your Google account:
+   * Authenticate the Google Cloud CLI with your Google account:
-      i.
-Run the following commands in your terminal:
+      ** Run the following commands in your terminal:
          ```bash
          gcloud init
          gcloud auth application-default login
          ```
-      ii.
-Follow steps outlined here to authenticate with your Google account: [Link to Google Cloud authentication]
+      ** Follow steps outlined here to authenticate with your Google account: [Link to Google Cloud authentication]
-   f.
-Set your default project to the newly created Firebase project:
+   * Set your default project to the newly created Firebase project:
       ```bash
       gcloud config set project <Your GCP Project ID>
       ```
-   g.
-Enable the Firestore API in the Google Cloud Console:
+   * Enable the Firestore API in the Google Cloud Console:
-      i.
-Navigate to [Link to Google Cloud Console APIs] ii.
-Search for "Firestore API" and enable it for your project.
+      ** Navigate to [Link to Google Cloud Console APIs] ** Search for "Firestore API" and enable it for your project.

 5. **Configure Environment Variables:**